Eli-Keli/airbnb-clone-project/README.md

 - Foster a collaborative and productive team environment.
 - Coach the team on Agile principles and practices.
 - Ensure continuous improvement within the team.

+## UI Component Patterns

+In this project, we plan to create several UI components to ensure a consistent and user-friendly interface.
+Here are the key components:

+### Navbar
+The Navbar will provide easy navigation throughout the application.
+It will include links to the main sections such as Home, Listings, Bookings, and Profile.

+### Property Card
+The Property Card will display the essential details of a property, including images, title, location, and price.
+It will be used in the property listing views to give users a quick overview of each property.

+### Footer
+The Footer will include important information and links such as contact details, terms of service, and privacy policy.
+It will be present at the bottom of every page to provide users with additional resources and information.